hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 ![alt text](/images/marijuana.png)

-In the folder will create some malicious files like index.php, cache.php and .httaccess
+The folder contains several malicious files, including `index.php`, `cache.php`, and `.htaccess.`

 ![alt text](/images/marjun-cache.png)

-The index.php file is largely encoded in hexadecimal, a method used to evade Cloudflare's WAF.
-The MARIJUANA shell employs selective obfuscation by encoding PHP functions commonly flagged as suspicious or associated with malware.
-Instead of plaintext usage, these functions are obfuscated as hexadecimal values stored in an array
+The `index.php` file is primarily encoded in hexadecimal to bypass Cloudflare’s Web Application Firewall (WAF).
+The Marijuana shell uses selective obfuscation, encoding commonly flagged PHP functions into hexadecimal values stored within an array.
+This technique obscures the code to avoid detection by signature-based scanners and security measures

-Threat Actor's frequently employ code obfuscation techniques to evade signature-based scanners and other security measures.
-In some cases, the entire file’s code is obfuscated, while in others, only specific sections are targeted for obfuscation.

 ![alt text](/images/array.png)

-Decode the array from hexadecimal format into ASCII characters.
-Refer to the image provided for more details.
-In the image, PHP functions begin to appear, but they are concatenated into a single, continuous string.
+The hexadecimal array can be decoded into ASCII characters, revealing PHP functions concatenated into a continuous string.

-The “$GNJ” variable on bottom which is decoded using a custom “UHEX” function.
-This variable is later used by referencing indexes in the array which call upon functions, this is the logic that allows the function calls to bypass Cloudflare WAF.
-This variable also i use for scanning on the environtment infected.
+The `$GNJ` variable, decoded using a custom `“UHEX”` function, is used to reference array indexes that invoke obfuscated functions, thus circumventing Cloudflare’s WAF.
+This variable also aids in scanning the infected environment for further detection.

 ![alt text](/images/ascii.png)

 ![alt text](/images/code.png)

-That web shell provides a range of features and functions that can be used by attackers for various purposes.
-Those functions include file manipulation (uploading, renaming, removing), execution of commands (such as chmod and unzip), and manipulating file timestamps.
+The web shell offers various features that attackers can exploit for different purposes, such as file manipulation (upload, rename, delete), command execution (e.g., `chmod`, `unzip`), and altering file timestamps

-There is interesting function with name <b>htmlspecialchars</b>, and <b>file-get-contents</b>.
-These functions are used together to read the contents of a file.
-The function is designed to allow a GET request to encode both the file and its path.
-Parameters such as `d` (referencing the directory) and `s` (referencing the file name) are used to construct a URL request.

-The primary reason for this encoding is to obfuscate the request, making it difficult for Cloudflare to identify and flag it as suspicious.
+One notable function is htmlspecialchars, used in conjunction with file-get-contents to read file contents.
+These functions allow the encoding of both the file path and name through GET requests, utilizing parameters like `d` (directory) and `s` (file name) to construct the request.
+This encoding obfuscates the request, making it harder for Cloudflare to detect and flag it as malicious

 ![alt text](/images/codes.png)

-We can see the artifacts in these logs.
+The logs provide clear artifacts that indicate the malicious activity

 ![alt text](/images/bk-log.png)

-To identify this type of malicious behavior, one option is to use a tool like [CyberChef](https://gchq.github.io/CyberChef/) to quickly convert the hexadecimal values above, helping you to determine that the request is trying to view the file index.php from within the directory under `/home/[redacted]/public_html/adv`
+To detect this type of malicious behavior, you can use tools like [CyberChef](https://gchq.github.io/) to decode the hexadecimal values.
+This helps reveal that the request is attempting to access the index.php file within the /home/[censored]/public_html/adv directory.

 ![alt text](/images/ascii-adv.png)

-another file with name `cache.php` and this indicate a shell flagged on VirusTotal
+Another file, `cache.php`, was found, which has been flagged as a shell on VirusTotal.

 ![alt text](/images/codess.png)

 ![alt text](/images/Vtot.png)

 # Persistence

-After some deep dive analyzing thru `cache.php` its not just only cache file of the backdoor, but the others malicious file to create persistence.
+After a deeper analysis of `cache.php`, it became evident that this file is not just a cache for the backdoor, but also part of a network of malicious files designed to maintain persistence on the system.

 ![alt text](/images/codesszz.png)

-From the User-Agent we know that is malware and and there is authkey
+The User-Agent indicates that this is malware, and it includes an authentication key `(authkey)`.

 ![alt text](/images/coder.png)

-I dont have any idea about this, but it seems function to check if any files with those specific format and it will be embed a malicious code or backdoor. `encodePath()` and `decodePath()` functions indicate intentional obfuscation of directory paths to bypass detection.
+Although the exact purpose is unclear, it appears the `encodePath()` and `decodePath()` functions are used to check for specific file formats and embed malicious code or backdoors.
+The use of these functions suggests intentional obfuscation of directory paths to evade detection

 ![alt text](/images/coderx.png)

-The same malicious code with different name `wp-conflg.php` .
-The file `wp-config.php` is a legitimate core configuration file for WordPress, critical for the website’s functionality.
-However, the malicious file `wp-conflg.php` is an impersonation attempt where the attacker has replaced the letter <b>"i"</b> with <b>"l"</b> to evade detection.
-This subtle change can deceive admins into believing the file is legitimate and avoid deleting it, even though it is a malicious script designed to compromise the system.
+The malicious file `wp-conflg.php` is an attempt to impersonate the legitimate WordPress configuration file `wp-config.php`.
+The attacker subtly replaces the letter `"i"` with `"l"` to avoid detection.
+This small change can deceive administrators into mistaking the file for legitimate, potentially allowing it to remain undetected and maintain control over the system

 ![alt text](/images/pw-name.png)

-As i said before there is function to embed malicious code to specific extension and yups i found it on both of these files
+As previously mentioned, there is a function designed to embed malicious code into files with specific extensions.
+I discovered this functionality within both of the identified files

 ![alt text](/images/files-embed.png)

-Upon execution, the obfuscated strings are decoded to unleash malicious actions
+Upon execution, the obfuscated strings are decoded, triggering the execution of malicious actions

 ![alt text](/images/base64.png)

-To evading detection, they obfuscated 3x
+To evade detection, the code undergoes three layers of obfuscation

 ![alt text](/images/flow-graph.png)

-Furthermore, bk folder contains malicious files will be create on each folder on the server.
-Those malicious files identified infected and created more than 4K files on the server
+Additionally, the `bk` folder contains malicious files that are created in every directory on the server.
+These files have been identified as part of the infection, leading to the creation of over 4,000 malicious files across the system

 ![alt text](/images/infected-files.png)

- Also i found the similar content like this [file](https://pastebin.com/YH9zHMCp) belong to marijuana file encoded with decimal.
-Unfornutely, I didn't save it as an artifact before I deleted it.
+I also discovered a [file](https://pastebin.com/YH9zHMCp) with content similar to the one found in the Marijuana backdoor, encoded in decimal.
+Unfortunately, I didn’t save it as an artifact before deleting it.

 # Defense Evasion

-By analyzing the malicious files, i notice multiple defense evasion functionalities implemented, such as:
+Upon analyzing the malicious files, I identified multiple defense evasion techniques, including:

-- Bypasssing WAF <br>
+- Bypassing WAF <br>
-<i>The shell possesses a “stealth” mode, which can be used to bypass website security services like web application firewalls with encoded functions to hex for bypassing WAF</i>
+The shell has a <i>"stealth"</i> mode that allows it to bypass web application firewalls by encoding functions into hexadecimal to avoid detection.

-- Embedded Payloads
+- Embedded Payloads<br>
+Malicious payloads embedded within the files.

-- Command Obfuscation
+- Command Obfuscation<br>
+The use of obfuscation techniques to disguise and execute commands without triggering alarms.

 # Impact

-During the intrusion, no final actions beyond data collection and discovery tasks were observed.
+During the intrusion, no actions beyond data collection and reconnaissance were observed, with no final exploit or system compromise taking place.

 # Diamond Model